Akuli/python-tutorial/classes.md

 >>>
 ```

+`Website.is_online` is `Website`'s class attribute, and in Python you can
+access class attributes through instances also, so in this case
+`stackoverflow.is_online` points to `Website.is_online`.
+That can be
-In most cases it's not recommended to use class attributes.
-Using
+confusing, which is why it's not recommended to use class attributes like
-instance attributes instead is simpler.
+this.
+Use instance attributes instead, e.g. `stackoverflow.is_online = True`.

 ### Functions and methods